StevenLomon/master-thesis-spotify-airflow-etl/README.md

 Wisdom for the future: Planning, planning, planning.
 But this gets easier and easier with iteration and experience you pick up with every project taken from start to finish!
 Overall this project has been super fun and super educational!

 There are improvements that I haven't been able to handle.
 A fully automated pipelines that actually extracts data from the 50 biggest playlist with the more advanced transformations applied, finding a way around the API rate limit, is certainly one of the biggest improvements that can be made.
 Part of the feedback that I got when I presented the project is that AWS Glue could be used to simplify things considerably.
-Otherwise it's an end-to-end pipeline that can be scaled without
+Otherwise it's an end-to-end pipeline that can be scaled without too much hassle and where the individual parts can switch as needed.

+When it comes to the data that is now stored in both Postgre and Snowflake; it can be used for data visualization and data analysis och when grown big enough it could be used for Machine Learning models.
+To take things one step further, the data could automatically be visualized in a dashboard or similar.
+This is something that could be done together with a Data Scientist and one of the many cool things I'm more than willing to do as a Data Engineer!